Helianthus agrestis Pollard

 Bloom Time: Early autumn

 Helianthus agrestis is an annual herb that grows up to 6 feet (1.8 m) tall.
-One plant can has up to 15 flower heads, each with about 12 ray florets surrounding 50 or more disc florets.
-The outer ray flowers are bright yellow while the disk flowers in the center are flattened and brownish purple.
-The leaves are rather broadly oval-shaped compared to some of the similar species, rough to the touch on the upper surface, and primarily alternate on the stem.
+One plant can have up to 15 flower heads, each with about 12 ray florets surrounding 50 or more disc florets.
+The outer ray flowers are bright yellow while the disk flowers in the center are flattened and brownish-purple.
+Leaves are rather broadly oval-shaped than some of the similar species, rough to the touch on the upper surface, and primarily alternate on the stem.
 The stem is branched and hairy.

 How to Grow and Care